 Committee members are named at the Organizational Session and hold membership throughout their terms.
-The members of House standing committees are appointed by the Speaker of the House.
-A rules change approved by the Senate provides that the members of Senate standing committees are appointed by the Senate President Pro Tem.
+The members of House standing committees are appointed by the speaker of the House.
+Members of Senate standing committees are appointed by the senate president pro tem.